-For reporting purposes, the CH4 producing potential (Bo) is estimated with Equation 10.23 from IPCC (IPCC, 2006).
+For reporting purposes, the CH4 producing potential (Bo) is estimated with Equation 10.23 from IPCC (IPCC, 2006, volume 4, chapter 10).
 The average methane conversion factors (MCF), for each manure management system (classified by climate), was estimated with data coming from the Agriculture Census from 1990 and 2000 and the FSS 2005 (ISTAT, 2007[a]).
-An assessment of the abovementioned MCFs has been carried out on the basis of the data coming from the FSS 2007 (ISTAT, 2008[a]) and the 2010 Agriculture Census (ISTAT, 2012), resulting in very slight differences comparing to the used average methane conversion factors.
+The used average methane conversion factors have been compared with the MCFs assessed on the basis of the FSS 2007 (ISTAT, 2008[a]) and the 2010

+Agriculture Census (ISTAT, 2012), resulting in very slight differences.
 Average MCFs were not used for estimating manure management EF, but they are useful to verify the EF accuracy.